Businessman’s drowning was misadventure

 On Monday, Nov.
 9, which was the Remembrance Day holiday, the two men went out on the boat again, picked up a guest at George Town Yacht Club and traveled to the Cayman Islands Yacht Club where they had lunch.
 The jury saw a receipt that included two double vodkas with side mixes for Mr. Henriksen.

-They left around 5:15 p.m., took their guest back to George Town Yacht Club and then departed to return to Mr. Henriksen’s house.
+They left around 5:15 p.m., took their guest back to George Town Yacht Club and then departed to return to Mr. Henriksen’s house at The DeckHouses at The Ritz-Carlton.
 Mr. Weiss said he was in charge of the boat and they were going 40 to 45 mph about a quarter-mile from shore, talking and listening to music.
-They went past the entrance to Safehaven and then turned around to enter that channel.
+They went past the entrance to SafeHaven and then turned around to enter that channel.

-She then continued Mr. Weiss’s narrative.
-In the water he saw Mr. Henriksen thrashing around, about 10 meters from him.
+In the water, Mr. Weiss saw Mr. Henriksen thrashing around, about 10 meters from him.
 He swam over and talked to him to try to calm him down.
 Eventually he was able to place Mr. Henriksen’s head on his shoulder and tow him to shore.
 He was talking to him, but at some point Mr. Henriksen was not responding and Mr. Weiss felt his body go limp and heavy.

 He estimated it took him almost two hours to get to shore.
 He went for help, found a security guard and used that man’s phone to call 911.
-Mr. Henriksen was taken by ambulance to George Town hospital, where he was pronounced dead on arrival at 12:57 a.m. on Nov.
+Mr. Henriksen was taken by ambulance to the Cayman Islands Hospital, where he was pronounced dead on arrival at 12:57 a.m. on Nov.
 10.

-Meanwhile, GPS printouts showed, the boat had continued in a generally northern direction, making hundreds and hundreds of circles before cutting into the mangrove in the Barkers area of West Bay.
-The GPS drawings indicated that “something happened” at 6:11 p.m. that left the boat unmanned and it ended up in the mangrove at 7:53 p.m. — a total of 102 minutes.
+Meanwhile, GPS printouts showed, the boat had continued in a generally northern direction, making hundreds of circles before cutting into the mangroves in the Barkers area of West Bay.
+The GPS drawings indicated that “something happened” at 6:11 p.m. that left the boat unmanned and it ended up in the mangroves at 7:53 p.m. – a total of 102 minutes.

 Several people had called the Port Authority to report a vessel seemingly out of control.

-Police guarded the boat through the night until Scott’s Marine was able to remove it the next day.
-A Scenes of Crime Officer attended, took photos and removed personal belongings.
-She saw nothing suspicious.
+Police guarded the boat through the night until Scott’s Marine removed it the next day.
+A police scenes of crime officer attended, took photos and removed personal belongings.
+She saw nothing suspicious, the court heard.

 Mr. Weiss said Mr. Henriksen had been drinking at his house before they went on the boat.
 He said he himself was not intoxicated: it was a new boat and he did not want to be the first person to put a scratch on it.